-With its upbeat atmosphere, lots of local color, and traditional dishes, Chaya Maya boasts an extensive menu that includes all of the Yucatán’s favorites.
-The restaurant has two locations but the central venue, in a large colonial house, sets just the scene to sample the region's delicacies.
-Pollo mucbil—chicken stuffed with baked corn dough and wrapped in a banana leaf—is definitely worth a try.
-Usually eaten only during Hanal Pixan (Day of the Dead), it’s on the menu year-round at Chaya Maya.
-Anytime you go, you’ll see women in regional dress cooking corn tortillas fresh on the comal.
-It could seem touristy, but here merely adds to the restaurant’s vibrant feel.
+Alongside an upbeat atmosphere and lots of local color, Chaya Maya boasts an extensive menu that includes all of the Yucatán’s favorites.
+The restaurant has two outposts but the central venue, in a large colonial house, sets the perfect scene for sampling the region's traditional delicacies.
+Pollo mukbil—chicken stuffed with baked corn dough and wrapped in a banana leaf—is definitely worth a try.
+Usually eaten only during Hanal Pixan (the Maya's Day of the Dead), it’s on the menu all year round at Chaya Maya.
+Anytime you go, you’ll see women in regional dress cooking corn tortillas fresh on the comal, or griddle; it could seem touristy, but here it merely adds to the restaurant’s vibrant feel.